 Multi-Talented Or Unfocused?

 I like to think I'm keeping company with Leonardo da Vinci, who not only painted the world’s most famous painting but is also considered the father of architecture.
-He also invented the helicopter, is a bona fide maths genius, and was active in the fields of literature, geology, astronomy, history, botany, and cartography.
+He also invented the helicopter, is a bona fide maths genius, physics whizz, and was active in the fields of literature, geology, astronomy, history, botany, and cartography.
 Imagine Leo’s career’s advice counsellor offering guidance to this genius.
 How wrong it would have been to try and force Da Vinci to spend the rest of his life focussed on one thing.

-I always imagined Da Vinci's school report recommending that he apply himself to one subject so that he might accomplish more.
+I always imagined Da Vinci's high school report recommending that he apply himself to one subject so that he might accomplish more.

 The late Richard Feynman was a fascinating character who experimented with lots of things that intrigued him.
 He was relatively wealthy and could afford to do so.
 Feynman immersed himself in whatever he decided to do.
 But he was never the best in the field.
 He never became the greatest physicist or musician or painter.
 But he was one of the best thinkers and the best executors of ideas.